cmosig/sentle/README.md

 You need to wrap the sentle code inside a `if __name__ == "__main__:` for the dask stuff to work properly.

+#### My program crashes, sometimes after a while with "OSError: too many files open"

+The number of files opened is limited and each dask worker [opens a couple of files](https://distributed.dask.org/en/stable/faq.html#too-many-open-file-descriptors).
+You'll have to increase the limit with `ulimit -n 100000` or ask your administrator.
+This is a dask issue :)

 ## Contributing

 Please submit issues or pull requests if you feel like something is missing or